PratyushTripathy/pyrsgis/docs/index.rst

 GitHub repository : https://github.com/PratyushTripathy/pyrsgis

 pyrsgis is available on both, PyPI and Anaconda.
 Please submit your query as a pull request on the GitHub repo.
-You can contact me at: pratkrt@gmail.com
+For more information, write to: pratkrt@gmail.com

 .. toctree::
    :maxdepth: 2